The DeFi Experience in Ledger Live

 Swapping

 If you’re more into Decentralized Exchanges (DEXs) than CEXs for the increased control they offer you over your funds, let’s take it to the extreme.
 Ledger Live has integrated 1inch and Paraswap — two of the most widely used DEX aggregators.
 You can go to either of these platforms within Ledger Live and compare the swap rates of assets across hundreds of DEXs and then choose the best rate to make the swap.
-All while your Ledger Nano wallet keeps your sensitive wallet information offline.
+All while your Ledger device keeps your sensitive wallet information offline.
 If you want to learn more, check out the full article on how to swap crypto.

 Staking

-DeFi Dashboard and Ledger Live
+An Extra Special Tool: DeFi Dashboard in Ledger Live

 Tracking your DeFi investments can be a challenge when you’re using multiple platforms and own a number of assets.
 Simplifying that is the DeFi dashboard platform, Zerion, which is now integrated with Ledger Live.
 Apart from showing you a breakdown of your entire portfolio, it also allows you to perform a range of DeFi activities from within its ecosystem.
 So, while using Zerion on Ledger Live, you can borrow, swap, add liquidity, or even save your assets to earn interest.

 Security and simplicity lie at the core of what we do at Ledger.
 The integration of DeFi protocols into Ledger Live is a part of bringing those two features to Ledger users.
-And we have kept our ecosystem open source so any protocol can integrate Ledger and offer their users the most secure crypto experience.
+Decentralization is all about giving power and control back to individuals and Ledger provides a platform to keep you secure, no matter what part of decentralized finance you want to start with.

 Knowledge is Power.